Trusted WordPress tutorials, when you need them most.

 Understanding WordPress Database Tables

 Each WordPress installation has 12 default tables in the database.
-Each database table contains data for different sections, features, and functionality of WordPress.
+Each database table contains data for different sections, features, and WordPress functionality.

 Looking at the structure of these tables, you can easily understand where different parts of your website are stored.
 Currently, a default WordPress installation creates the following tables: